asouleles/WEAN/README.md

 *python3 WEAN.py*

 On Windows, you can use the shortcut created after installation.
-We strongly reccomend running the program as administrator as this will reduce start up loading time by a lot.
+We strongly recommend running the program as administrator as this will reduce start up loading time by a lot.

 You can read the uploaded documentation for a detailed description of the program alongside useful images.
 There is also a "toy" dataset to test the program if you do not have your own data yet.